agro23/GummiCompany/README.md

 **Admin**
 *    An admin should be able to add and remove individual Products, as well as delete all Products.
+	- All users are Admin to begin with

 ## Specifications